University of the Aegean: HQA evaluation

+In 2015, the University of the Aegean was evaluated by the Hellenic Quality Assurance and Accreditation Agency (HQAA) and received an overall institutional evaluation of "worthy of merit."

 Reputation

-The university forms part of the thirty public higher education institutions in Greece.
+The university is one of the thirty public higher education institutions in Greece.
 Students are awarded degrees which fully comply with the ECTS standard, which enables them to undertake international study programmes.
 During the evaluation of the university by the European University Association in 2005, it was acknowledged that at the time the university had an "impressive" research output.

 The evaluation also highlights the university's serious shortcomings "while it is undoubtedly the case that all universities are handicapped by the effects of this State interference, the impact at the University of the Aegean is particularly great because of its multi-island structure.
 It was also apparent that there are insufficient permanent staff overall, and indeed that many of the permanent academic staff are not in a position where they are able to concentrate full-time on their work within the university.
 The average amount of academic staff travel raises some serious concerns.
 Indeed all the academic staff are obliged to make difficult choices in their professional and personal lives which entail either accepting a lower standard of living in order to remain on the islands, or juggling life between a city and islands.
 Many of the staff described only minimal cooperation with colleagues within departments, and even less with those from other departments".

 Despite the "impressive output" the lack of strategic design and effective prioritisation in research activities was evident at the time, the notable remark being that "research seems to be driven by the interests of individual academics, and more by accident than institutional design will it address priority issues for the institution or region".

 In 2007 a postgraduate programme in Classical Homeopathy (Holistic Alternative Therapeutic Systems) was established in the university of the Aegean's unit in Syros, which was discontinued in 2013.